Nordstrom/kafka-regex-principal-builder/README.md

 ## Running the demo

-The demo runs a single-node zookeeper and kafka broker cluster with SASL_PLAINTEXT authentication.
+The demo runs a single-node zookeeper and Kafka broker cluster with SASL_PLAINTEXT authentication.

 In `docker-compose.yml`, the regular expression for resolving the principal name is `KAFKA_PRINCIPAL_BUILDER_REGEX: "(.+)\\..+"` which will resolve to just `my-principal` name for a naming convention of `<my-principal>.<my-user>`.